RPCACAO/gh-get-org-users/README.md

-# Get All Organization Users Using GitHub CLI
+# Get All Organization Users Using GitHub CLI and Find if any are compromised by "SHA1-Hulud: The Second Coming."
 Quick &amp; dirty bash script that utilizes GitHub CLI to get users from organizations.

 ## About